 A Harmful Policy that Destroys Human Relationships

-While some may dismiss this issue, believing that you can't control what someone believes and the choices they make, in this article, we will look at how, in most cases, shunning was not someone's personal belief initially and how shunning is actually imposed on converts and enforced through fear-mongering, guilt-mongering, peer pressure and punitive action, how shunning ultimately is not a choice but a requirement and how those same members are stripped of their freedom of religion by having to conform to group directives.
+While some may dismiss this issue, believing that you can't control what someone believes and the choices they make, in most cases, shunning was not someone's personal belief initially and is actually imposed on members and converts and enforced through guilt-mongering, peer pressure, fear-mongering and punitive action.
+Shunning, in actuality, is not a choice but a requirement and members are stripped of their freedom of religion by having to conform to group directives.

 By shunning someone, the shunners place the victim in an unforgiven state.
 Is this scriptural?
 The Bible says there is only ONE unforgivable sin.
-And logic should tell us that most who are being shunned have not committed this sin.
+Logic should tell us that the majority of those being shunned have not committed this sin.

 Treated as One Dead